Inequality in the Age of Pseudonymity: Related Work

 \section{Related Work}

-To the best of our knowledge, our work is the first to theoretically analyze the impact of Sybils on inequality.
-Thus, we contribute to several streams of research, covering the literature on the axiomatic approach to inequality measures, the study of the limitations of such measures, and the analyses of both Sybils and collusion in economic settings.
-We proceed by giving an overview of related work, and provide additional details in the appendices.
+To the best of our knowledge, our work is the first to provide a theoretic framework for inequality measurement under pseudonymity.
+We contribute to several bodies of work, including the literature on the axiomatic approach to inequality measures, the limitations of such measures, and the analyses of both Sybils and collusion in economic settings.

-\paragraphNoSkip{Inequality Measures} The axiomatic study of inequality includes the foundational works of \cite{gini1912variabilita, dalton1920measurement, atkinson1970measurement, dasgupta1973notes, rothschild1973some, mehran1976linear, fields1978inequality}, which established the core desired properties that inequality metrics should satisfy.
-Following are the elegant characterizations of \cite{bourguignon1979decomposable, foster1983axiomatic, shorrocks1987transfer}, that consider refinements and additions to the canonical desiderata, such as the decomposability property which is satisfied by measures that, given two populations, their respective within-group inequalities, and their between-group inequality, can ``staple'' the two together to compute the inequality of the union of the two.
-Some recent work on the axiomatic approach includes the characterization of Theil inequality ordering by \cite{vega2013axiomatic}, the study of ``unit-consistent'' (i.e., scale independent, as in \cref{def:Scale}) indices by \cite{rio2010new}, and the analyses of decomposition carried out by \cite{nevescosta2019not}.
-The line of work on the limitations of inequality measures includes analyses of sampling flaws, e.g., typing errors that affect the magnitude of sampled wealth \cite{cowell1996robustness}, incomplete representation of sub-populations \cite{korinek2006survey}, under-reporting of wealth \cite{lustig2020missing}, or using inconsistent methodology to collect data \cite{atkinson2001promise}.
-The comprehensive \cite{cowell2011measuring, stiglitz2025origins} present a summa of the topic, and the thorough work of \cite{yitzhaki2013gini} focuses on the \gls{GC}.
+\paragraphNoSkip{Inequality Measures} The axiomatic study of inequality includes the foundational \cite{gini1912variabilita, dalton1920measurement, atkinson1970measurement}, which establish the core properties desired in measures.
+Following are the elegant characterizations of \cite{bourguignon1979decomposable, foster1983axiomatic, shorrocks1987transfer}, that consider refinements and additions to the canonical desiderata, e.g., decomposability (a property which we discuss in \cref{sec:Discussion}).
+Decomposable measures that are given the within-group and between-group inequalities of two populations, can ``staple'' the two together to compute their union's inequality.
+Some recent work on the axiomatic approach includes the characterization of Theil inequality ordering by \cite{vega2013axiomatic}, the study of ``unit-consistent'' (i.e., scale independent, as in \cref{def:Scale}) indices by \cite{rio2010new}, and the analyses of decomposition carried out by \cite{nevescosta2019not, heikkuri2025subgroup}.
+Work on the limitations of inequality measures includes analyses of sampling flaws, e.g., typing errors that affect the magnitude of sampled wealth \cite{cowell1996robustness}, incomplete representation of sub-populations \cite{korinek2006survey}, wealth under-reporting \cite{lustig2020missing}, and inconsistent data collection methodology \cite{atkinson2001promise}.
+We augment the existing substantial body of work by also considering Sybil-proofness and collusion-resistance in the context of inequality measures.
+The comprehensive \cite{cowell2011measuring, stiglitz2025origins} present a summa of the topic, and the thorough \cite{yitzhaki2013gini} focuses on the \gls{GC}.